katefike/sage/README.md

 3. Define the following environment variables in the .env file:
   <br> `ISDEV`: Change to "False"
   <br> `DOMAIN`: Buy a domain name.
   <br> `FORWARDING_EMAIL`: Set up the email account that receives the transaction alert emails.
-This account needs to forward all emails to the receiving email address on the mail server.
+This account needs to forward all emails to the receiving email address on the MX.
 The default receiving email address is incoming@DOMAIN.
 So if you purchased the domain example.com, the receiving email address would me incoming@example.com
   <br> `DO_API_TOKEN`: Create a Digital Ocean API Key.
 It's located in the "API" portion of their menu.
   <br> `PROD_SSH_PUBLIC_KEY`: Create SSH keys for you to SSH to the production server.
 Ensure the private key permissions are restricted.For help see the section "Production Setup Troubleshooting."
 Copy/paste the public key here.
   <br> `PROD_SSH_PRIVATE_KEY_FILE_PATH`: Copy/paste the path to the private key file here.